 Knowledge: Currencies

-A system of money in use in a given country, typically including coins and bills.
+A system of money used in a country typically includes coins and bills.

 Note: The currencies of other countries are not equal in value to the Canadian dollar.